Cabbage Soup With Andouille Sausage

 The recipe starts with caramelizing the onions and cabbage to bring out their sweetness.
 These flavors are a match made in heaven, especially with that browning magic going on!

-But you can omit this step if you like the full smoked taste and don't mind the extra fat.
+But you can skip this step if you like the full-smoked taste and don't mind the extra fat.
 I pre-boil the sausage to avoid having that fatty film on top of the soup.

 Next, green beans, carrots, tomatoes, concentrated bouillon, seasonings, bay leaves, and water are added to the cabbage mixture.
 Then simmer, partially covering the pot, cooking for 1 hour with occasional stirring.